fluttercandies/ff_annotation_route/README.md

     --[no-]no-arguments           Whether RouteSettings has arguments(for lower flutter sdk) --[no-]package                Is it a package
     --[no-]no-is-initial-route    Whether RouteSettings has isInitialRoute(for higher flutter sdk) --[no-]supper-arguments       Whether generate page arguments helper class

 -s, --[no-]save                   Whether save the arguments into the local
-                                  It will execute the local arguments if run "ff_route" without any arguments
+                                  It will execute the local arguments if run "ff_route" without any arguments.
 ```
 ### Main.dart